DerLobi/XcoatOfPaint/README.md

 ## Usage
 <img src="app.png" width=546>

-* Drag the Xcode app onto the left side of the app
+* Drag the Xcode.app onto the left side of the app
 * Change hue, saturation and brightness to your liking
 * Click on "Replace Xcode Icon"